-SSI State Supplementary Payments / Optional State Supplements
+SSI State Supplementary Payments / Optional State Supplements and Eldercare

-Overview of SSI State Supplementary Payments Definition
+SSI State Supplementary Payments Definition

 State supplements to SSI benefits are often increased for those living in skilled nursing or assisted living residences.
+Learn more.

-Qualifications for SSI State Supplementary Payments
+Qualifying for SSI State Supplementary Payments

 Benefits of SSI State Supplementary Payments

 - District of Columbia